kwong0419/week-5.2-python-pratice/readme.md

 - Save the chart as an image file

 ### 4. Reporting
-- Generate a text report including:
+- Generate and format a text report including: (text formatting)
   - Reporting period
   - Total spent vs. budget
   - Remaining budget